Displaying Untranslated Content using Content Duplication

-When you edit any content (post, page or custom types), you’ll see this a set of check-boxes in the Translate yourself section.
+When you edit any content (post, page or custom types), you’ll see a set of check-boxes in the Language section.
 Choose the languages you want to duplicate with the check boxes.

 WPML creates the same content in the languages you’ve selected.
 Whenever you edit the original, duplicates will update as well.